Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 01 - Introduction to the Cloud/README.md

 Note: In the cloud computing, the term “compute” describes the concepts and objects related to software Computation.

 # Why do we need Cloud Computing?
-Imagine hosting a website without cloud computing:
-You would need to:
+suppose we are hosting a website without cloud computing: we would need to:
 1. Buy expensive servers
 2. Estimate how many users will visit
 3. Handle traffic spikes
-4. Hire people for monitoring and maintenance
-5. Pay even when servers are not used
+4. Pay even when servers are not used

  Cloud solves all of this by providing:
  1. Pay only for what you use